-To stop your Internet browser from hogging your memory, only leave tabs that you’re actually using.
+To stop your Internet browser from hogging your memory, only leave the tabs you’re using.
 Even better, close your Internet browser when you’re gaming to allow your games to use free RAM space instead.

 10. Upgrade your RAM

-Although you won’t stop your programs from using up all your memory, you’ll have more of it.
+Although you won’t stop your programs from using up all your memory, you’ll have more.
 So instead of hitting 90% RAM usage, you’ll only get 40–50% when you double the amount you have.

 You can run more than 3 Chrome tabs simultaneously after the RAM upgrade!

-I recommend getting at least 16GB of RAM to ensure your system will be running optimally for most usage cases.
+I recommend installing at least 16GB of RAM to ensure your system runs optimally for most usage cases.